The Black Parade Is Dead!: Content

 The Black Parade Is Dead! features two discs: a CD containing the live recordings of the band's Mexico City performance, and a DVD with footage of that performance and their later one at Maxwell's.
-The full track list of the CD is the exact same as that of The Black Parade, but played live and with one new track added, "The Black Parade Is Dead!", where lead singer Gerard Way announces to the audience that that performance would be the Black Parade's last.
+The full track list of the CD is the same as that of The Black Parade, but played live and with one new track added, "The Black Parade Is Dead!", where lead singer Gerard Way announces to the audience that that performance would be the Black Parade's last.

 The tracklist of the Maxwell's performance is more varied, with only about half of it being songs from The Black Parade and the rest of it consisting of live performances of their other material.
 It additionally features a live performance of a song that is referred to as simply "Untitled" on the tracklist, but has retroactively been named "Someone Out There Loves You" by Way.
 A demo or complete version of the song was never recorded, making the version of the song present on The Black Parade Is Dead! the only surviving version of the song.

 Critical reception

-Sophie Bruce of BBC Music believed that the album demonstrated how My Chemical Romance was the "perfect live band", and that the album was a must-have for fans who were unable to see them live.
-Anne Waites of Thrash Hits shared similar beliefs, giving the album a perfect rating and claiming that it demonstrated the "power they wield in the lowliest of circumstances", in reference to the quality of songs from The Black Parade even without the "bells and whistles".
-Heather Phares of AllMusic believed that the performances and content featured on the album could come off as "being overdone", he felt that it was an appropriate release—particularly for fans of the album.
-Similar thoughts were echoed by a reviewer of Sputnikmusic.
+Sophie Bruce of BBC Music wrote that the album demonstrated how My Chemical Romance was the "perfect live band", and that the album was "a must-have" for fans who were unable to see them live.
+Anne Waites of Thrash Hits shared a similar opinion, giving the album a perfect rating and claiming that it demonstrated the "power they wield in the lowliest of circumstances", in reference to the quality of songs from The Black Parade even without the "bells and whistles".
+IGN's Ed Thompson wrote that The Black Parade Is Dead! was better than the original album, stating that the live performances gave it an "extra dose of the excess that made the studio album so good in the first place".

 Some reviews felt that the concept of The Black Parade was overdone with the release of the live album, and ambitious to the point of being detrimental to the original album.
-Kyle Anderson of Rolling Stone felt that The Black Parades ambitious production and instrumentals did not translate well into live performances, and believed that the recordings lacked the amount of energy present on the original album.
-Meanwhile, IGN's Ed Thompson believed that The Black Parade Is Dead! was better than the original album, believing that the live performances gave it an "extra dose of the excess that made the studio album so good in the first place".
+Kyle Anderson of Rolling Stone wrote that The Black Parades ambitious production and instrumentals did not translate well into live performances, commenting that the recordings lacked the amount of energy present on the original album.
+Heather Phares of AllMusic wrote that, although the performances and content featured on the album could come off as "overdone", she considered it an appropriate conclusion to The Black Parade—particularly for fans of the album.

-A reviewer of Sputnikmusic praised the album's production and recording quality, saying that "everything is clear", and that the "variety of camera angles provided is more than sufficient".
+A reviewer at Sputnikmusic praised the album's production and recording quality, saying that "everything is clear", and that the "variety of camera angles provided is more than sufficient".
 He further highlighted the Maxwell's performance footage, which he believed "excellently capture" the atmosphere and energy of the show, and that viewers could feel getting "knocked around by the predictably enthusiastic audience".